-While the standard searchs are sometimes useful, most of the time you'll want to define your own search - either by starting from scratch or using a standard or saved search as a starting point.
-This allows you to narrow down the listed issues to those relevent to a particular product family (filter by project), those tied to a particular specification, those submitted by a particular user, those dealing with a particular artifact, etc.
+While the standard searches are sometimes useful, most of the time you'll want to define your own search - either by starting from scratch or using a standard or saved search as a starting point.
+This allows you to narrow down the listed issues to those relevant to a particular product family (filter by project), those tied to a particular specification, those submitted by a particular user, those dealing with a particular artifact, etc.

 The search dialog provides a "Basic" view and an "Advanced" view, toggled by using the link towards the right on the search bar.
 The "Basic" view allows filtering on the most commonly used fields and also allows the selection of other fields using the "More" drop-down.
 The "Advanced" view allows the full power of Jira's query language (JQL) and allows grouping of conditions using brackets, inclusion of OR as well as AND and a number of additional advanced filtering capabilities.
 Additional guidance on search can be found in the Jira help by clicking here or by clicking on the icon in the Advanced search window.

 Some fields that may be useful to search on (e.g. Related Artifact(s), Related Page(s), etc.) may not be selectable unless your search explicitly filters on Issue Type.
 That's because these fields are constrained to only be enabled for certain issue types.
 If you filter and select all four issue types (Proposal, Technical Correct, Question and Comment), you'll avoid constraining out any issue types and will be able to filter by the restricted fields

 All open trackers pointing resource Patient that I'm not watching

 |All open trackers related to the Patient resource that I'm not watching||This is a useful one if you want to ensure you're watching all Patient-related trackers as it will catch those recategorized as Patient-related even after submission.|